GerritCodeReview/homepage/pages/site/publishing-gerrit-docs.md

 toc: true
 ---

+There is a build job "homepage" which automatically updates the plugin pages, generates the homepage and deploys the new version.
+It polls the homepage for new changes and is triggered whenever a change to the homepage repository's master branch was submitted.

-This topic describes how to publish updates to the Gerrit website.
+The remainder of this topic describes how to manually publish updates to the Gerrit website.

 ## Prerequisites